About – St Andrew’s Church, Chelmondiston

 St Andrew’s can be found at the end of Church Road.
 Our postcode is IP9 1HZ.

-There is a service of Holy Communion on the first three Sundays of the month, starting at 9.15 am.
-On the fourth Sunday we celebrate a Family Service at 9.30 am, planned with all ages in mind.
-This service is more informal than our communion services and the Music Group accompanies the singing.
-Breakfast on the fourth Sunday is ready at 9.00am!
-Every second Tuesday of the month a short midweek communion starts at 10.00am in the church room.
+There is a service of Holy Communion on the second Sunday of the month.
+On the fourth Sunday we celebrate a Family Service, planned with all ages in mind.
+This service is more informal than our communion service and the Music Group accompanies the singing.
 After most services we share a cup of coffee as well as any news we have.
+Around Christmas and Easter services and activities are organised specifically for children.
 Please check the service rota for the occasional deviation from our usual pattern.
 Here you can also find in which parish the benefice service on the fifth Sunday of the month is.

 We have a loop system to help people with hearing aids and large print orders of service are available for those who prefer them.

 We regularly have baptisms and weddings in St Andrew’s.
 Please contact the Rector for more information or visit our webpages.

 After the service on the first Sunday of the month we have a Charity Bring and Buy Stall raising funds for a different charity each month.
 Most Sundays we have coffee after our service to catch up with each other.